-STELLAR is an ongoing international Phase 1/2, single dose, double-masked, randomized, sham-controlled clinical trial of QR-421a in patients with Usher syndrome type 2 or non-syndromic retinitis pigmentosa due to mutation(s) in exon 13 of the USH2A gene.
-QR-421a is an investigational drug that is designed to stop the progression and potentially reverse the vision loss associated with these diseases.
+Stellar is an ongoing international Phase 1/2, single dose, safety and efficacy clinical trial of QR-421a in adults with Usher syndrome type 2 or non-syndromic retinitis pigmentosa (nsRP) due to mutation(s) in exon 13 of the USH2A gene.
+QR-421a is an investigational RNA therapy that is designed to stop the progression and potentially reverse the vision loss associated with these diseases.

 For questions, please contact ProQR Therapeutics Patient Advocacy via the contact form or email email@example.com.